-The British Stammering Association is dedicated to creating a world where people who stammer are able to fulfil their potential and enjoy respect and consideration.
+STAMMA, the British Stammering Association, is dedicated to creating a world where people who stammer are able to fulfil their potential and enjoy respect and consideration.

-Here for anyone in the UK who stammers, we offer support and information for those that stammer and those in contact with them.
-We're here to connect people, to support, signpost and provide information about stammering and to advocate for and represent those who stammer.
+Here for anyone in the UK who stammers, we offer support and information for those that stammer and those around them.
+We're here to connect people, to support and provide information, and to advocate for and represent those who stammer.

 Jane Powell, Chief Executive